bamcis-io/AWSLambda.Common/README.md

 functions.
 Also, provides an extension method to handle processing async tasks as they finish to help speed up execution time inside a Lambda function.

+New functionality includes Lambda event sources not included in the AWS .NET SDK, like a scheduled event or a Kinesis Firehose transformation.
+New deserialization classes have been added for SageMaker so you can process responses from a SageMaker endpoint in a Lambda function.

 ## Table of Contents
 - [Usage](#usage)
 	* [Logging](#logging)